 - Keep it short.

 - Cue up a story to come later.

-For example, you often hear people say, “I met the groom as a Freshman in college and we were roommates for 3 years.”
+For example, you often hear people say, “I met the groom as a freshman in college and we were roommates for three years.”
 Or, “I’m the maid of honor and the bride’s little sister.”
 BORING!
 Try this instead:

 - I am Spencer’s little sister, maid of honor, part-time slave and chocolate cookie sharer.